 - 8 paper straws I got my blue and white ones and the baking cups in the photo from Paper Eskimo or popsicle sticks

-Mix in sugar a little bit at a time on high speed until stiff peeks form.
+- Mix in sugar a little bit at a time on high speed until stiff peaks form.